discos/simulators/doc/users.rst

    $ discos-simulator stop -s active_surface

+.. _multi:

-To run a specific configuration for a simulators, you have to add the ``--type`` flag, followed by the desired configuration:
+To run a specific configuration for a simulators, add the ``--type`` flag, followed by the desired configuration:

 .. code-block:: bash